PovertyAction/guides/CleaningGuide/04 Data Aggregation and Outcome Creation/04 Appending.md

 # Appending
-Raw data may come split into several files, either split by variables or by observations (or both).
-Datasets split by observations will need to be appended (“stacked”) to each other (see help append).
+If you have two files that contain the same variables, but different observations, you will most-likely want to append these two files to create a complete dataset.
 In appending datasets, be sure that all common variables have the same storage types (numeric or string) and the same names.